reggie3/React-Analysis-of-Alternatives/README.md

 # react-todo-list

-This is a simple todo list app built with React, Redux and Webpack.
-I built this app during my [tutorial series on YouTube](https://www.youtube.com/playlist?list=PLQDnxXqV213JJFtDaG0aE9vqvp6Wm7nBg).
-"# React-Analysis-of-Alternatives"
+This is a simple application that performs an analysis of alternatives given alternatives, criteria for comparison, and criteria weight (importance).